btcrs/thesis/source/08_requirements.md

 Last and most important, the product should exist as a fully extensible framework.
 Though I am designing the project with a finite set of sensors and parameters in mind, adding another sensor, choosing to use a different number of components, and monitoring a greater number of gardens should be expected and accounted for.
 The system for modification should be simple and documented.

-These requirements ensured that I created a useful, secure product that was abstracted from the configuration of the gardens being monitored and the hardware configurations of each.
+These requirements ensured that I created a useful, secure product that was abstracted from the configuration of the gardens being monitored and the hardware configurations of each garden.

 ## Summary of Chapters {.unnumbered}